-Trad in Red Rock Canyon?
+Is there trad in Red Rock Canyon?
 Oui.
 C'est vrai.From the guidebook: on the far left side of the cliff.
 Layback a fingertip crack up an obvious, right-facing, arching corner until it's possible to exit.
-Climb directly above the arch to anchors in a shallow scoop.Other notes: #9 in guidebook....[more]
+Climb directly above the arch to anchors in a shallow scoop.Other notes: it is #9 in guidebook....[more]
 Browse More Classics in CO

 From Colorado & Rocky Mountain Region Go to Forum | What's New | Post New Topic